Category Archives: law

 To my observation the BLM activist-vandal is not typically black, nor illiterate, nor disadvantaged; nor do they act in a fit of anger.
 The tools of destruction, bricks, spray paint, chains torches, and firebombs are brought home, often many miles away.
 Bricks are left in buckets are key locations for ready use in the demonstration.
 Many of the activists are white, often women, literate, liberal, socially secure, and self-satisfied.
 Two lawyers, one a Princeton graduate, were among those throwing firebombs in a Jewish section of Brooklyn, last week.
 They were acting for social justice in Palestine, they say.
 Another pair of bomb-throwers were two sisters white, from upstate NY who traveled to Brooklyn to throw a gasoline bomb into a police care with four officers.
 Her motivation, she says, social injustice — certainly not for the innocent policemen.

-There is rarely any connection between the destruction and any positive help to black people nor is there any direct relationship to George Floyd, killed by cruel police.
+There is rarely any connection between the destruction and any positive help to black people nor is there any direct relationship to George Floyd.
 Why behead the statue of Columbus, or burn this statue of an elk?
-Even the fire-bombing lawyers had trouble explaining the relationship between their bombing of a police car in Brooklyn and the motivating causes, police brutality and ending the zionist presence in Palestine, for these particular two.
+Even the fire-bombing lawyers had trouble explaining the relationship between their bombing of a police car in Brooklyn and their claimed motivations: police brutality and ending the zionist presence in Palestine.
 So why burn a car, topple a statue, or loot a store, or burn an elk?
 As best I can tell, it’s because these things are big, available, and minimally guarded.
-If someone steps out to defend their property, the vandals leave, or snuck around to sucker-punch from behind, leaving quickly afterward, before the police get there.
+If someone steps out to defend their property, the vandals leave, or sneak around to get a sucker-punch from behind.
+They leave quickly afterward, before the police get there.

 Samantha Shader, traveled to Brooklyn with gasoline bombs and through one into a police car with 4 officers inside.
 None died.
 She’s not black, uneducated, or oppressed, Just bored, and angry.